edelstone/actionverb.com/job-ads/header-2.md

 working hours, allowing you to make time for family, recreation, vacations, or anything that is important to you.

-You'll take off 10 company-wide holidays per year as well as 20 days of PTO for vacations.
+You'll take off 11 company-wide holidays per year as well as 20 days of PTO for vacations.
 Go have fun.
 Don't work all the time.

 Every quarter, you'll travel to an in-person meeting with the entire teami to meet and work together face to face.
 These meetings are in cities that are fun to visit.
-In the last few years, we've been to Austin, Orlando, Phoenix, San Diego, Las Vegas, New York City, and Fort Lauderdale.
+In the last few years, we've been to Austin, Orlando, Phoenix, San Diego, Las Vegas, and New York City.

 ## Results-Based Hiring